Cudderson/natural-selection/README.md

 ## Project Overview

-- ### Natural Selection Simulator is a customizable implementation of a genetic algorithm based on natural selection.
+- ### Natural Selection Simulator is a customizable implementation of a genetic algorithm that runs in the browser.
 Users can configure their own species of organisms and watch them attempt to reach a target goal over generations of adaptation/evolution.

 <br>